-Accommodation Administration Guidelines General Administration Directions Read Aloud and Repeated in Student's Native Language (by Test Administrator) Before Testing: Student's accommodations will list "Test Direction Native Language."
-Materials: A local translator fluent both in English and the student's native language may translate and read the directions in the language of the student.
-Test Administrator Training: Test Administrators, or other qualified interpreters, providing the general administration directions in languages other than English must review the directions in advance in order to provide consistent transadaptations.
-Test Administrators providing this accommodation will ideally be literate and fluent in English, as well as in the student's native language; or may collaborate with a local translator, if available.
-During Testing : The Test Administrator, or other qualified interpreter, reads aloud the general administration instructions in the student's native language.
+Accommodation Administration Guidelines General Administration Directions Read Aloud and Repeated in Student's Native Language (by Test Administrator) Student's accommodations will list "Test Direction Native Language" in Pearson Access.
+Materials: providing this accommodation will ideally be literate and fluent in English, as well as in the student's native language; or may collaborate with a local translator, if available.
+During Testing: The Test Administrator, or other qualified interpreter, reads aloud the general administration instructions in the student's native language.
 The student may request that directions be repeated.
 The student must be tested in a separate setting.
-General Administration Directions Clarified in Student's Native Language (by Test Administrator) Before Testing: Student's accommodations will list "Test Direction Native Language."
+General Administration Directions Clarified in Student's Native Language (by Test Administrator) Student's accommodations will list "Test Direction Native Language" in Pearson Access.
 Test Administrator Training: Test Administrators providing this accommodation should be literate and fluent in English, as well as in the student's native language.
 During Testing: The Test Administrator clarifies general administration directions only in the student's native language.
 Test Administrators, or other qualified interpreters, providing this accommodation should ideally be literate and fluent in English, as well as in the student's native language; or Test Administrator may be assisted by a translator who speaks the language of the student, if available.